hrt/BrawlBot/README.md

 # BrawlBot
 A quick hack made for brawlhalla that plays Queen Nai (at the moment).
-It's can be improved a lot more however I'm losing interest.
+It can be improved a lot more however I'm losing interest.

-Current implementation is for Queen Nai

 Written for Python 2